jgvfwstone/ArtificialIntelligenceEngines/README.md

 # DeepLearningEngines
-Computer code collated from various sources for use with the book: Deep Learning Engines book by JV Stone
+Computer code collated from various sources for use with the book:

+      Deep Learning Engines book
+      by James V Stone

 http://jim-stone.staff.shef.ac.uk/DeepLearning/DeepLearningMain.html